ryanramage/hyperseaport/README.md

 }
 ```

+Note: for service registration the server version should be exact

 # 4. Register a proxy

+This is the part that is like ngrok, or a reverse proxy.
+You want to USE the service somewhere else, without knowing the IP, or vpn.
+So you start a hyperseaport proxy on a port that makes it look like the service is running locally on that port.

-This can be done on a different host then the steps above.
+This can be done on the same or different host then the steps above.

-Lookup the service by a role (r) and expose the service locally on a totally different port (p)
+Lookup the service by a role (r) and expose the service locally on a totally different port (p).
+We use the registry publicKey from step 2 to find and connect to the registry, and find the service.

 ```
 $ hyperseaport proxy 5b64a8956d8f2404c4f4b4e6f402ef439f610f7fe297718093641359130b0d45 -p 5985 -r couchdb@3.x